 One of the most important duties at a crime scene is the collection of physical evidence.
-It is neither practical nor desirable to collect everything at a crime scene and it is the responsibility of the Forensic Scientist or Forensic Technician to have an understanding of the probative value of evidence to recover physical material of potential forensic relevance.
+It is neither practical nor desirable to collect everything at a crime scene and it is the responsibility of the Forensic Scientist or Forensic Technician to understand the probative value of evidence to recover physical material of potential forensic relevance.

 The overall approach to the collection of evidence should be systematic, objective, and thorough.
 Coordinate with the reporting officer or lead investigator on what needs to get done and how to proceed.
 Collecting evidence should begin after thorough documentation has been completed when possible.
-All efforts are made to collect probative evidence and representative sampling is left at the discretion of the responder.
-Each item of evidence should be packaged to protect it from cross contamination and from being damaged during transport.
+All efforts are made to collect probative evidence, and representative sampling is left at the discretion of the responder.
+Each item of evidence collected should maintain evidence integrity by preventing contamination, tampering, alteration, or loss of evidence and from being damaged during transport.
 In most circumstances, all evidence will be left in the custody of the officer in charge of the scene.
+The disposition of evidence will be documented in the Analysts notes.